bodgewires/bodgewires.github.io/_posts/2017-08-30-led-articles.md

 ---
+layout: post
 title:  "Tutorials - Everything About LEDs and Control"
+author: ipv1
-excerpt: "My articles on LEDs and how to control them."
+description: "My articles on LEDs and how to control them."
-header:
-  image: /assets/images/ledarticles/splash.jpg
+image: assets/images/ledarticles/splash.jpg
-  caption: "Control Thy LED"
 categories:
   - Tutorial
 tags: